 Randy F. Boggio is a shareholder for Maser, Amundson & Boggio, P.A. and represents clients with special needs and their families in establishing and administrating Supplemental and Special Needs Trusts.
 He works with personal injury attorneys to assure protection of settlement awards and jury verdicts for disabled clients through settlement planning, as well as working with probate and family law attorneys to provide trusts that protect estate distributions and property settlements.

 Randy also is known for representing clients in all areas of long-term care planning.
 He enjoys working with individuals, couples and their families to ensure resources are protected and maximized for their benefit when faced with nursing home placement.

-The Elder Law Section of the Minnesota State Bar Association recognized Randy in 2003 with the Mary Alice Gooderl Award for outstanding service to the community in the area of Elder Law.
-In 2018, Randy was inducted into the Minnesota State Bar Association Elder Law Section Hall of Fame, and he has been named in statewide surveys to the Minnesota Super Lawyers list every year since 1998.
-Boggio has received an AV® Preeminent™ 5.0 out of 5 rating in Martindale-Hubbell, a national legal directory.
+Randy has been recognized with the Mary Alice Gooderl Award by the Elder Law Section of the Minnesota State Bar Association for outstanding service to the community in the area of Elder Law.
+In 2018, he was inducted into the Minnesota State Bar Association’s Elder Law Section Hall of Fame.
+He has been named in statewide surveys to the Minnesota Super Lawyers list since 1998.
+Randy has received an AV® Preeminent™ 5.0 out of 5 rating in Martindale-Hubbell, a national legal directory.
 The AV® rating is the highest possible rating an attorney can achieve and recognizes a lawyer with very high preeminent legal ability and the utmost professional integrity.

 GET TO KNOW RANDY